benortiz/talk-react-crash-course/presentation/presentation.md

 }
 ```

+^ We can take it a step further and increase the cohesion between related CSS too.
 ^ CSS Modules help make sure that primary is unique no matter where you put this component.
 ^ POST CSS has a feature to automatically reset between components so that you never have to worry about inheritance.